 Certified Cyber Resilience Professional (CCRP)Apply for Certification

 The Certified Cyber Resilience Professional (CCRP) is an innovative, completely unique credential identifying Cyber Resilience Professionals.
 An emerging and in-demand skill set, cyber resilience marries cybersecurity and business continuity to create an environment in which both disciplines work together to maximize effectiveness and protect the organization from cyber threats.
 The requirements to be a CCRP include significant business continuity and cybersecurity knowledge and experience, as well as an extensive understanding of how these disciplines must work together to achieve true cyber resilience.
 If you are an experienced business continuity professional or an experienced cybersecurity professional looking to bridge this critical gap, then you are an excellent candidate for the CCRP.
+This is not a technical cybersecurity certification.
+It is intended for resilience professionals who require a working knowledge of cybersecurity to manage a holistic resilience program.
 This designation can be jointly held with other DRI certifications.

 The Certification Process